-Students will be introduced to the theoretical basis for simulation learning as well as a variety of simulation tools.
-Opportunities to experience and participate in realistic (high fidelity) simulation will be integrated, using scenario development, debriefing and assessment strategies.
-Emphasis will be placed on simulations that include clinical judgment, teamwork, interdisciplinary communication and resource management.
+Students will be introduced to the theoretical basis for simulation-based learning experiences as well as the standards of best practice in simulation education.
+Current simulation pedagogies will be explored.
+Opportunities to participate in realistic (high fidelity) simulation will be integrated, using scenario development, debriefing and assessment strategies.
+Emphasis will be placed on simulations that include clinical judgement, teamwork, interprofessional communication, and resource management.

-Prerequisites: One year of graduate coursework and permission of instructor
+Prerequisites: One year of graduate coursework and permission of instructor.